Yshayy/docker-extension-workshop/slides.md

 ---

-# Developer tools for debugging in-flight apps
+# Developer tools for in-flight debugging

 ---